aust-ink/alx-system_engineering-devops/0x00-shell_basics/README.md

-pwd -prints the working directory
+ls -Lists the content of a file